-Helping children improve and enjoy their reading is a vital part of what we do at Swot Shop in Harrow.
+Helping children improve and enjoy their reading is a vital part of what we do in our Small Group Tuition classes.
 We know that without developing good reading skills, early on, children will not have any success in their other studies.

 Not being able to read well can be dangerous and life limiting whatever your career plans because it is fundamental to our lives – at the very least we need to be able to understand road signs and product instructions.